Connecting a Director and Studio for Remote VO Sessions

 That means you need to be aware of these options.
 Being able to transition between these can be a valuable additional service you can provide to your VO clients.

-History Lesson – Kicking it Old-School: ISDN over Wires
+More Connection History – ISDN over Wires

 The way it used to work – or – “Another acronym bites the dust” :

-Until a few years ago, if you wanted to record high quality audio remotely while providing voiceover on a professional commercial project, then you needed physical ISDN line connected to your studio, or you had to travel to the client’s location.
+Through around 2015, if you wanted to record high quality audio remotely while providing voiceover on a professional commercial project, then you needed physical ISDN line connected to your studio, or you had to travel to the client’s location.
 Those days are over.

 The compelling feature about ISDN was that it maintained information in a linear format.
 If you had something where timing was important, ISDN could be relied upon to deliver audio in real time without introducing errors.
+That meant a distant talent (you) could be recorded locally at the studio (where your client was).
+You connected, spoke into your mic and received direction for additional takes.

 When you were done, the engineer at the other end of the line had all your audio recorded there.
 High fives all around and everyone was on to the next project.